 Will the payment amounts I receive as a landlord be considered taxable income?

 Yes.
 According to the Internal Revenue Service (IRS), rental payments and utility payments you receive from ERAP funding, whether from a customer or a Distributing Entity on the customer’s behalf, are included in your gross income.

 Can a household still apply for assistance if they’ve moved out of the unit but still owe rent to their previous landlord?

 This rental assistance program is meant to assist households with their current rental obligation to prevent eviction.
 If the household has already moved out, they are not going to be able to meet the documentation requirement of verifying current rental address and rental obligation.
-The landlord should seek assistance from a landlord fund program, more information here.

 Landlords can initiate rental assistance on behalf of their tenants.
 The provider must still verify the household’s eligibility.
 Landlord’s initiating assistance must:

 Under the 2020 rental assistance program, some landlords collected 80% of what was due because their unit was over Fair Market Rent (FMR).
 Are landlords able to now apply for the difference under the current program?

 No, landlords accepted these payments as full satisfaction of any balance owed for the months paid by the program I have a renter who owes past due rent but they are not willing to participate in the program for unknown reasons.